idobatter/node-win32ole/README.md

 # FEATURES

+* BUG: A few samples in win32ole@0.1.0 needs '._' ideom.
+* When you use unary operator '!' at the place that needs boolean CONDITION (for example 'while(!obj.status){...}') , you must write 'while(!obj.status._){...}' to complete v8::Object::ToBoolean() conversion.
+(NamedPropertyHandler will not be called because v8::Object::ToBoolean() is called directly for unary operator '!' instead of v8::Object::valueOf() in ParseUnaryExpression() v8/src/parser.cc .)
+Do you know how to fake it?
+* V8Variant::OLEGetAttr returns a copy of object, so it uses much memory.
+I want to fix it.
+* Now '._' ideom is obsoleted.
 * BUG: Some samples in between win32ole@0.0.25 and win32ole@0.0.28 ( examples/maze_creator.js examples/maze_solver.js ) uses huge memory and many disposers will run by v8 GC when maze size is 20*30.
 I think that each encapsulated V8Variant (by node-proxy) may be big object.
 So I will try to use v8 accessor handlers ( SetCallAsFunctionHandler / SetNamedPropertyHandler / SetIndexedPropertyHandler ) instead of ( '__noSuchMethod__' / '__noSuchGetter__' / '__noSuchSetter__' ) by node-proxy.
 * So much implements. (can not handle some COM VARIANT types, array etc.)
 * Bug fix. (throws exception when failed to Invoke(), and many test message.)